 Proper Environmental Conditions

-Room to Grow
+Room To Grow

-10 Steps to Grow Plants
+10 Steps To Grow Plants

 Ready to start growing plants in Williams County?
 Here are 10 steps to help you get started:

-1. Get a Planting Container
+1. Get A Planting Container

 First, find a clean pot or container in which to plant your seeds.
 It should be at least two or three inches deep and include drainage holes.